This content is for intermediary use only. If you're a mortgage customer, please

 Aldermore is giving you and your contractor clients more choice and flexibility, so they can access the mortgage they need.

-Contractors in the UK are a pretty diverse bunch, from locum doctors to IT professionals and supply teachers, contractors work under many different structures and arrangements.
-This means their finances don’t always neatly fit into either a standard employed or self-employed underwriting approach.
+Contractors work under many different structures and arrangements, which means their finances do not always neatly fit into either a standard employed or self-employed underwriting approach.

 At Aldermore, we don’t believe this makes them unsuitable for a mortgage.